GoldenDrakeStudios/golden-drake-linux/README.md

 # Reporting Issues

-If you encounter an issue that might just be a general hardware/software issue, or you simply have questions about terminology, processes, etc., first check the [Arch Wiki](https://wiki.archlinux.org/), [Arch Forums](https://bbs.archlinux.org/), and other online resources for relevant information.
+If you encounter an issue that might just be a general hardware/software issue, or you simply have questions about terminology, processes, etc., first check the [Arch Wiki](https://wiki.archlinux.org/), [Arch Forums](https://bbs.archlinux.org/), [man pages](https://wiki.archlinux.org/title/Man_page), and other resources for relevant information.
+(Consider this a gentle reminder to [RTFM](https://en.wikipedia.org/wiki/RTFM)...ha!)

-If you're highly confident an issue you've encountered is due to a problem within GDL, please provide a detailed report via [GitHub](https://github.com/GoldenDrakeStudios/golden-drake-linux/issues) or email (support[at]goldendrakestudios[dot]com) and, if convenient, share the installation log located at `/root/gdl.log` either as a direct attachment or by running the command `nc termbin.com 9999 < /root/gdl.log` in the terminal and sharing the returned URL.
+If you're confident an issue you've encountered is due to a problem within GDL, please provide a detailed report via [GitHub](https://github.com/GoldenDrakeStudios/golden-drake-linux/issues) or email (support[at]goldendrakestudios[dot]com) and, if convenient, share the installation log located at `/root/gdl.log` either as a direct attachment or by running the command `nc termbin.com 9999 < /root/gdl.log` in the terminal and sharing the returned URL.

 # Contributing

-Please feel free to send suggestions, questions, feature requests, etc., to the project maintainer, David C. Drake: drake[at]goldendrakestudios[dot]com
+Feel free to send suggestions, questions, feature requests, etc., to the project maintainer, David C. Drake: drake[at]goldendrakestudios[dot]com

 To contribute financially and receive certain benefits, including increased influence over the development of GDL as well as our indie game projects, please support us through [Patreon](https://patreon.com/theDrake/).